OpenGlobe/Nashville-day-of-civic-hacking/README.md

 #Looking for more?
 Check out the [Starter Kit](https://github.com/bayesimpact/bayeshack-interior) compiled by Bayes for the recent Bayes Hack in San Francisco.
 The prompts above are the same as utilized during that event.

+#Want more challenge ideas and places to start?
+See the [myAmerica Developer Summit](http://openglobe.github.io/myamerica-devsummit/).
+There are more challenge and code samples from that event's participants.

+Use #dev4outdoors to share what you're working on - and let us know how we can help!